CMC-QCL/python-basics/README.md

 This is a workshop designed for beginners, so no prior knowledge of Python or any programming language is needed.

+### Learning Objectives
+By the end of this workshop you will be able to:

+* Create and use functions
+* Create lists and dictionaries and access its elements
+* Read error messages
+* Use for loops
+* Use conditional statements (if, elif and else)

 ### Prerequisites
 This is a Level 1 Workshop, so no programming knowledge is assumed.